 Electricity offers come in all sorts of prices and charges including two major costs-supply charges and usage charges.
 Consider these rates when offering energy plans.
 Large households should pay attention to usage rates, smaller households with modest usage should look for plans with lower fixed daily supply costs.

 Supply Charges – These are charges that households incur for being connected to the grid which typically cost around $1 per day in Energy in Victoria, remains the same every day no matter how much energy is being used.

 Usage Charges – These are rates for actual electricity usage which depends on different tariffs.
 Standard peak usage charges in Victoria can cost anywhere from 28 to 44 cents per kWh.

 Electricity Plans in VIC

-There are lot of different plans to pick from several retailers, often differentiated by conditional discounts on offer and falls into two categories – Variable rates and Fixed rates.
+There are a lot of different plans to pick from several retailers, often differentiated by conditional discounts on offer and falls into two categories – Variable rates and Fixed rates.
 Majority of electricity plans in Victoria come with variable rates.
 Fixed rate plans are usually offered by AGL, Energy Australia and Origin.